Lavrikov/Boiler/README.md

 # Boiler
 Scientific project
 ----------------------
-In very first work we select vapour quality for searching of appropriate probabilty equation.
-The reason is following, vapour quality easy to observe with optical methods and bubbles quite descriptive to understand variotional approach.
+At this very first work we select vapor quality for searching of appropriate probability equation.
+The reason is following, vapor quality easy to observe with optical methods and bubbles quite descriptive to understand variational approach.
 In fact, we are searching for complex function describing probability \{0;1\} of volume fraction for each point of water tank.
-In particular, there is a conditional probability for each pixel of image in case of known state of all pixles at previous moment of time
+In particular, there is a conditional probability for each pixel of image in case of known state of all pixels at previous moment of time
  \begin{equation}\label{eq:conditional_p}
 x_{t} = Pr( x_{t} \mid  x_{<t},z_{<t}),
 \end{equation}